ambertrand/Final-Destination/README.md

 # Future Developments
+* Seperate user roles further to show different views based on the role the user chooses
 * Allow user to be able to add multiple stores on one trip.
 * Group members will be able to see when their item has been marked completed by the shopper
 * Use a recipe API to recommend to the group recipe's to make based on their shopping items